 Everyone, it seems, has a cause.
 Provide disaster relief, sustainable living, bring healthcare to the less fortunate, raise literacy rates.
-These are all noble endeavors, and while you may never go on to form a non-profit or Non-Governmental Organization (NGO) like The Bill and Melinda Gates Foundation, The International Red Cross, or The Salvation Army, the call to do something good and selfless stirs in many people a desire for knowledge – to learn more, and to understand what can be done to help.
+These are all noble endeavors, and while you may never go on to form a non-profit or Non-Governmental Organization (NGO) like The Bill and Melinda Gates Foundation, The International Red Cross, or The Salvation Army, the call to do something good and selflessness stirs a desire to help.

 What is an NGO?